Pitmaster BBQ Catering in Morton County, North Dakota

 Venue & Property Fit

-Before recommending truck service, buffet service, or drop-off catering, we check whether the site can support the setup cleanly.
+Before recommending truck service, Service format drop-off catering, we check whether the site can support the setup cleanly.

 Readiness Review

-Public sites and larger gatherings may need extra planning around approvals, utilities, fire lanes, service placement, or health/fire review.
+Public sites and larger gatherings may need extra planning around approvals, utilities, fire lanes, Service Placement, OR health/fire review.

 Health, Fire & Event Readiness